 Lots of research has been done into what affects website usability, and it can help to read up on the subject.
 Nielsen Norman Group's articles are a really good place to start.

 Usability testing can help further by showing how people actually use your website in real-life situations.
-The design of key elements like order forms can have a huge affect on enquiries or sales.
+The design of key elements like order forms can have a huge effect on enquiries or sales.

 There are three main ways to build a website: